jcmontesherrera/ant_biogenic_structures/README.md

 ## Notebook
 Encouragement to use, clone and cite the notebook presented here.
-This is a notebook corresponding to the published publication:
+This is a notebook corresponding to the published publication:<br>
 Montes-Herrera, J.C., Hill, N., Cummings, V.J., Johnstone, G., Stark, J.S., Lucieer, V. 2023.
 Remote sensing of Antarctic polychaete reefs: Reproducible workflows for quantifying benthic structural complexity with action cameras, remotely operated vehicles, and structure-from-motion photogrammetry.
 Remote Sensing in Ecology and Conservation, 10: 72-90. https://doi.org/10.1002/rse2.358

 ## Contact